 These environmental conditions make the area a sort of giant greenhouse.
 This is a completely green, stubborn and many times, impenetrable forest.
 The forest structure becomes apparent in its different plant strata, which provide more than 295 bird species listed in Yacutinga with shelter, food and reproduction sites.

 The highest Forest stratum, which reaches 30 meters in height, includes adult trees that form an uninterrupted roof of ramifications and dense foliage.
 This is the stratum that filters and administers the right amount of sunlight to the lower strata.

 The smallest trees, between 3 and 10 meters high, make up to the so-called intermediate stratum.
 This layer with its discontinuous canopy is a profusion of young trees that will renew the forest, several fruit trees, bamboos and curious arborescent ferns.

 The lowest stratum, up to 3 meters from the ground, receives little sunlight.
 Broad-leafed grasses, a large number of smaller ferns, and non-woody plants like begonias are abundant.
 This vegetal group covers and dresses the forest ground.

-Other characteristics of this forest are the presence of two palm species, Pindo (Syagrumromanzoffianum) and Palmetto (Euterpeedulis), the latter being endangered; there are also a number of bamboos that proliferate between the low and the intermediate strata of the forest.
+Other characteristics of this jungle are the presence of two palm species, Pindó (Syagrus romanzoffiana) and the elegant Palmetto (Euterpe edulis), the latter being endangered; there are also a number of bamboos that proliferate between the low and the intermediate strata of the forest.
 Tacuara Guazú (Guadua angustifolia), with its 30 meters in height, is outstanding.

-It is important for the bird-watcher to know the tree species of the forest that he is visiting, since most bird species find shelter to nest in certain trees; frugivorous species, for example, concentrate at certain time and on certain trees in a daily search for food, mainly wild fruits.
+It is important for the birdwatcher to know the tree species of the forest that he is visiting, since most bird species find shelter, to nest in certain trees; frugivorous species, for example, concentrate at a certain time and on certain trees in a daily search for food, mainly wild fruits.